intel-unesp-mcp/infieri2019-session2/README.md

 **(N is a number assigned to each participant)**

-**ssh -X allows you to log into a remote computer and have its graphical user interface X displayed on your local machine**
+**Note:** ssh -X allows you to log into a remote computer and have its graphical user interface X displayed on your local machine.

 Please refer to the teaching assistant(s) for more details.